docker-archive/dcus-hol-2016/windows-containers/README.md

   Uh oh!
 An error.

   The changes you made to the application (adding the **TaylorsConsoleWriter** line) require the **msvcr120.dll** file.
-However, the file is not present inside the image we created.
-This is because the DLL is included with Visual Studio, so it's not obvious that it needs explicitly adding to the project.
+However, the file is not present inside the Docker image we created.

+  This is because the DLL is included with Visual Studio, so it's not obvious that it needs to be explicitly added to the project.
+With a Docker image, we need to package up the application and all the dependencies, so we'll need to add **msvcr120.dll** to the Docker image.

 8. Add the dependency to the image by adding the following two lines to your Dockerfile immediately below the **FROM** instruction.